Gielzy-Boateng/BuildiFy/ARCHITECTURE.md

 ### Authentication and authorization
 - Guard: `web` session auth (`config/auth.php`).
-- Roles are stored on `users.role` (not from the Spatie tables by default in code paths).
+- Roles are stored on `users.role`.
 - Authorization via `Gate::authorize` and `PagePolicy` for per-page access control.

 ### Data flow and interactions